Blotch3D/Blotch3D/README.md

 elements of a matrix that, if applied to each vertex of a model, define any type of *transform* in the position or orientation of that model.

-For example, if we apply the following matrix to each of the object's
+For example, if we apply the following matrix to each of the model's
 vertices:

 1 0\